TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 20/Deuteronomy 20.9.md

 ---

-And it shall be, when the officers have made an end of speaking unto the people, that they shall appoint captains of hosts at the head of the people.
+It shall be, when the officers have made an end of speaking to the people, that they shall appoint captains of armies at the head of the people.